yasminekatebolivar-rgb/Resident-Record-Management-System/README.md

 ---

 ## <span style="color:#ff7a00">Overview</span>
-The **Barangay Resident Information Management System** is a digital platform designed to help barangay staff efficiently record, organize, and manage resident and household information.
+The **Barangay Resident Record Management System** is a digital platform designed to help barangay staff efficiently record, organize, and manage resident and household information.
 It replaces paper forms and spreadsheets with a centralized and structured database.

 > 👤 **Intended use:** Single-user / Admin-only (authorized barangay personnel).
 > Functions include adding, updating, searching, and reporting resident data to support barangay operations and planning.